marcinjak9/apical.org-gatsby/content/pages/apical-hosts.md

             image: "\U0001F3F0"
             title: You manage an awesome venue
           - body: >-
-              Organized retreats are an interesting solution to low season periods.
-Apical Retreat Program can assist you with it
+              Organized retreats could be an interesting solution to your low season periods.
+Apical Retreat Program can assist you by connecting you to retreat organisers & companies
             image: ☝
-            title: You have low season
+            title: You have low season periods
           - body: >-
               Organized retreats are usually groups of more than 10 people.
 Do you have accommodation capacity to host them?
 If you do, join Apical Retreat Program
             image: "\U0001F6CE"
-            title: You can host groups
+            title: Your venue can host groups
         title: ''
       it:
         cards: